07akioni/css-render/docs/cnode-and-render.md

 ```
 `context` is the `context` of `c` method's corresponding `CSSRender` instance.

-If you want to know more about `context`, see `CSSRender`.
+If you want to know more about `context`, see [CSSRender](https://github.com/07akioni/css-render/blob/master/docs/css-render-instance.md).

-- `$` accept the context and return a selector string as demostrated before.
+- `$` is a selector string or a function that accepts the context and return a selector string as demostrated before.
 - `before` is the hook before the `CNode` tree is rendered.
 You can setup the `context` in the hook.
 - `after` is the hook after the `CNode` tree is rendered.
 You can do some cleaning in the hook.
 ### `properties`